CESNET/etlog/doc/notes.md

 In this case, the administrator recieves reports with most significant problems found.

 Realms are hierarchical - they are domain names, which use DNS.
-Every instituon has it's domain and may have subdomains.
+Every institution has it's domain and may have subdomains.
 All of these are different realms.
 Depending on the size of a subdomain/realm, it may be efficient for each one to have separate administration.